Understanding Hearing Tests and Audiograms

 Remember, early detection of hearing loss is crucial to its treatment.
 With an accurate diagnosis, doctors can provide interventions to improve your hearing.
 Learning about hearing tests is an excellent first step towards better hearing and a better life.

-What is Audiometry and an audiogram?
+What is Audiometry and an Audiogram?

 Audiometry is the most common test for diagnosing hearing loss.
 It shows how well you can hear different sounds and is performed for each ear separately.